tg--/etvdb_cli/README.md

 This is super easy:
 ```
 mkdir BUILD/ && cd BUILD/
-cmake .. && make && make install
+cmake .. && make && sudo make install
 ```

 The dependencies are Eina, Ecore and etvdb.

 3) License
 ----------
-libetvdb is available under the GPLv3 or any later version.
+etvdb_cli is available under the GPLv3 or any later version.

 See COPYING for details.